Out of the many mythical characters in Irish folklore, the Morrigan is arguably one of the best known.

 The Morrigan is one of the many prominent figures to feature in Irish mythology and is primarily associated with war / battle, fate and death.

 She is a gifted shape shifter and is known to favour changing into the crow.
 The Morrigan was one of the Tuatha De Danann, who were the folk of the Goddess Danu.

-We were frequently told stories about the mysterious Morrigan Celtic queen as kids growing up in Ireland.
+The mysterious Morrigan Celtic queen as kids growing up in Ireland.
 Like all stories from Irish and Celtic Folklore, the tales were colourful, magical and, in this case, featured many a battle.

 The Phantom Queen/Morrigan mythology is one of the most popular there is, which is likely due to the incredible stories that revolve around her.

 It’s said that the name ‘Morrigan’ roughly translates to ‘The Phantom Queen’.
-Like the Puca, she was a shape shifter yet, unlike the Puca, she was associated with war, death and destiny.
+Like the Puca, she was a shapeshifter yet, unlike the Puca, she was associated with war, death and destiny.

 Who is the Morrigan in Celtic mythology?

 If you’re not familiar with the warrior queen, she was one of three war Goddesses that featured in Irish mythology.
 The other two Goddesses were Macha and Neman.

 Although the name by which she is called tends to change depending on who is telling the story, she often referred to by several different names: